Beyond the Ridge: Soldiers, Nurses, and the 1918/1919 Flu Pandemic

 Mentioned in the Webinar

-Howard Phillips, one of the most prominent 1918 flu scholars, who started his research in the 1980’s, has recently written that without the 1918 influenza pandemic, there might not have been an allied victory in the war – that based on the timing of the pandemic’s arrival in different military forces, if the German army hadn’t been stricken with flu in the fall of 1918, the allies might not have secured the armistice when they did.
-But not everyone agrees – some military historians don’t believe that the flu had any impact, for instance on the last hundred days campaign of the Canadian corps – so often you won’t see any mention of flu in military histories.
-Here’s a link to Howard’s article if anyone is interested in reading more about this.
+Howard Phillips, one of the most prominent 1918 flu scholars, who started his research in the 1980s, has recently written that without the 1918 influenza pandemic, there might not have been an Allied victory in the war – that based on the timing of the pandemic’s arrival in different military forces, if the German army hadn’t been stricken with flu in the fall of 1918, the Allies might not have secured the armistice when they did.
+But not everyone agrees: some military historians don’t believe that the flu had any impact, for instance on the last-hundred-days campaign of the Canadian corps – so often you won’t see any mention of flu in military histories.
+Here’s a link to Phillips’s article for anyone interested in reading more about this.

 Here is a link to Kandace Bogaert’s article on the epidemic at the Polish Army Camp at Niagara-on-the-Lake.

 Further reading recomendations

 Join the conversation: watch The Last Days of Okak, directed by Anne Budgell and Nigel Markham and produced by the National Film Board of Canada.
 This short documentary tells the story of the once-thriving town of Okak, an Inuit settlement on the northern Labrador coast that was decimated by the deadly Spanish influenza during the world epidemic of 1919.